osrf/gazebo_tutorials/gzweb_install/tutorial_1.9.md

     ~~~
     cd ~/gzweb
-    # Note for Gazebo versions < 7, please use the gzweb_1.2.0 branch
+    # Note for Gazebo-classic versions < 7, please use the gzweb_1.2.0 branch
     git checkout gzweb_1.3.0
     ~~~

- 1. The first time you build, you'll need to gather all the Gazebo models in the right directory and prepare them for the web.
-Before running the deploy script, you'll need to source the Gazebo setup.sh file:
+ 1. The first time you build, you'll need to gather all the Gazebo-classic models in the right directory and prepare them for the web.
+Before running the deploy script, you'll need to source the Gazebo-classic setup.sh file:

     >If you installed gazebo via deb packages: